aboltins/code-quiz/README.md

 ## Description

 This JavaScript Quiz Game is an application designed to test users knowledge on Javascript.
-The quiz consists of 5 multiple choice questions related to JavaScript topics, and is timed with the time being deducted for each wrong answer.
+The quiz consists of 5 multiple choice questions related to JavaScript topics.
+The quiz is timed, with the time being deducted for each wrong answer.

 The quiz also includes a pop-up message that notifies user if the answer is correct or wrong, along with different audio being played for correct or wrong answers to provide an engaging experience.